danishsheikh1122/issueTrackerFulltackApp/README.md

 # added skeleton loading for logout and login button
 -login links are apperarign after some time so we added skeleton loading to improve user experience

+# bug fixes-related to  next-auth
+# most imp reviously we are using AUTH_SECRET but we are next-auth so use NEXTAUTH_SECRET  NEXTAUTH_SECRET
+- while using AUTH_SECRET as secret name ithis error is occuring [next-auth][warn][NO_SECRET] https://next-auth.js.org/warnings#no_secret
+- NEXTAUTH_SECRET=Ah78Knw2bjrdOy2puqeLujL5YgKY2N37EDE/+gbrA+E= #no need to wrap it in string but it is fine
+- always use NEXTAUTH if you are using next-auth -->NEXTAUTH_URL=http://localhost:3000 #no need to wrap it in string but it is fine